<mapping>

 Other Cases

-Mapping range is empty by default, making the mapping non-authoritative (tolerant).
+Mapping range is empty by default for single value properties, making the mapping non-authoritative (tolerant).

 Mapping range is applied, even if expression condition is false.
 The condition does not "turn off" the mapping, it simply controls the expression.
 Even if condition is false, the mapping is still applied.
 Which means that mapping range is still applied as well.
 This may lead to some counter-intuitive situations.